Symmetry in neutrino oscillation in matter with non-unitarity: Conclusion and outlook

 In essence the UV-extended Rep symmetry differs from the original DMP symmetry~\cite{Minakata:2021dqh} by addition of the UV $\widetilde{\alpha}$ variable transformation $\widetilde{\alpha} \rightarrow \text{ Rep(X) } \widetilde{\alpha} \text{ Rep(X)}^{\dagger}$.
 Rep(X) is the rephasing matrix which is introduced to describe the transformation property of the flavor-basis Hamiltonian in the $\nu$SM, see eq.~\eqref{Rep-II-III-IV} for the definition.
 Therefore, it is inherently the $\nu$SM concept.
 In this sense it is very interesting to observe that $\widetilde{\alpha}$ transforms under Symmetry X-DMP-UV in exactly the same way as the flavor-basis Hamiltonian, with or without the UV extension.
 It illuminates a remarkable interplay between the $\nu$SM and UV sectors probed by the Rep symmetry.

 The above transformation property implies that $\widetilde{\alpha}$ does not transform under IA- and IB-DMP symmetries, as Rep(I) = 1.
-The Hamiltonian is then invariant under the original $\nu$SM IA- and IB-DMP symmetry transformations even though it contains the UV originated parts.
+The Hamiltonian is then invariant under the original $\nu$SM IA- and IB-DMP symmetry transformations even though it contains the UV-originated parts.
 That is, the symmetry generators of IA- and IB-DMP do not feel the existence of non-unitarity.
 On the other hand, the remaining six symmetries X=II, III, and IV with the both A (without $\delta$) and B (with $\delta$) types do recognize the UV sector by transforming $\widetilde{\alpha}$.
 This feature strongly suggests that the Rep symmetry can be used as a diagnostic tool for low-energy effective theories which possesses the $\nu$SM and UV sectors.

 Did we successfully answer the question raised earlier?:~``Can one extract new physical insights from the symmetry of reparameterizing the same physics?''
 Our answer is {\em Yes}.
-Quantum mechanics governs the both $\nu$SM and UV sectors, and hence the Rep symmetry which is rooted deep in it inevitably possesses the transformation which is related between the two sectors.
-In the above we just saw one concrete example for this feature, the common transformation property of $\widetilde{\alpha}$ and the Hamiltonian.
-Therefore, we can say that the Rep symmetry serves for a ``microscope'' to see the interplay between the $\nu$SM and UV sectors.
-It is interesting to see that SF and the Rep symmetry provide us a novel way of probing the interrelation between the $\nu$SM and low-energy description of new physics in a model-independent manner.
-Of course, the final judgement about the validity of our statement should be made by the readers.
+Quantum mechanics governs the both $\nu$SM and UV sectors, and hence the Rep symmetry which is rooted deep in it inevitably possesses the transformations which relate between the two sectors.
+In the above, we just saw the concrete example for this feature, the $\widetilde{\alpha}$ transformation property $\widetilde{\alpha} \rightarrow \text{ Rep(X) } \widetilde{\alpha} \text{ Rep(X)}^{\dagger}$, which illuminates that the UV variable transforms by the $\nu$SM one, Rep(X).
+It is intriguing to speculate on possible reason why $\widetilde{\alpha}$ does not transform in a strongly mixed way with the $\nu$SM variables, but only by phases Rep(X).
+Since UV effect at low energies originates in a new physics at high scale, coupling between UV and $\nu$SM sector must be ``weak'', and the coupling via phases would be the least efficient form.
+Thus, it is interesting to see that SF and the Rep symmetry provide us a novel way of probing the interrelation between the $\nu$SM and low-energy description of new physics in a model-independent manner.
+Of course, the final judgement about the validity of our picture should be made by the readers.

+Triggered by the interest in the system with Majorana phases we have reexamined the SF symmetry in vacuum, which entails the eight 1-2 exchange symmetries whose structure akin to the DMP SF symmetries.
+The vacuum SF symmetries have the mass exchange $m^2_{1} \leftrightarrow m^2_{2}$, whereas DMP has matter-dressed eigenvalue exchange, $\lambda_{1} \leftrightarrow \lambda_{2}$, but not the vacuum mass exchange.
+The feature reflects the difference between the quantum mechanical ground states in vacuum and in matter.